jacob-ramsey-2/TurfGrass/camera scripts/README.md

 # Sony A6700 Camera Control Scripts

 This repository contains Python scripts for controlling a Sony A6700 camera via USB connection, capturing images, and uploading them to Google Cloud Storage.

-These scripts are designed to run on Windows Subsystem for Linux (WSL).
+***These scripts are meant to be run on LINUX operating systems***

+***These scripts were designed for the Sony A6700, however they should work on most modern cameras, refer to the [gphoto2 supported devices](http://www.gphoto.org/proj/libgphoto2/support.php)***
+## Different Scripts
+### NoPreview_A6700.py
+This script operates as such:

+1. Connects to the camera.
+2. Asks the user if they want to use current settings.
+3. If not, prompt each setting, displaying the current options, and accepting user input.
+4. Ask for a number of images to be taken.
+5. Take that number of images, fully shuttering the camera lens.

+### A6700_Photo.py
+This script operates as such:

+1. Connects to the camera.
+2. Asks the user if they want to use current settings.
+3. If not, prompt each setting, displaying the current options, and accepting user input.
+4. Ask for a number of images to be taken.
+5. Ask for an interval to be taken at.
+6. Take each image at the given interval, capturing the PREVIEW of the image, effectively screenshotting the camera screen without shuttering the lens.
+7. Save each image to Google Cloud Storage.

+### NoPreview_A6700.py
+This script operates as such:

+1. Connects to the camera.
+2. Asks the user if they want to use current settings.
+3. If not, prompt each setting, displaying the current options, and accepting user input.
+4. Asks user for a duration of capture.
+5. Captures 30 frames per second for the duration given.
+6. Compresses each frame, in chunks of 30 frames, and then compresses each chunk into an mp3.
+7. Save mp3 to Google Cloud Storage.

 ## Prerequisites